NewbranLTD/git-webhook-ci/README.md

 gitWebhook(config);
 ```

-*The only require field is `secret` everything else are optional*

-The minimum setup can be like this
+The minimum setup can be like this:

 ```js